 Canadian soprano Suzanne Rigden made her Pacific Opera Victoria debut in 2014 as Zerbinetta in Ariadne auf Naxos.
-She returns as Tytania in the 2016 production of Britten's A Midsummer Night's Dream
+She returned as Tytania in the 2016 production of Britten's A Midsummer Night's Dream and in 2019 performs the role of Lisa in Kálmán's Countess Maritza.

 Suzanne is establishing herself on the International stage with her remarkable gift for stratospheric coloratura.
 She holds degrees in vocal performance and opera from Memorial University and the University of British Columbia and is a 2011 graduate of l'Atelier lyrique de l'Opéra de Montréal.